Karin J Nelson - Albert Lea Tribune

 A lifelong educator, Karin spent her life caring for others.
 She worked as a para-educator at Halverson Elementary in Albert Lea before Randy was born.
 She babysat for several families before going to college, student taught in Pemberton, MN and at Hawthorne Elementary in Albert Lea.
 She worked for Head Start in Albert Lea for 12 years, then at the Children’s Center in Albert Lea until her retirement.

-In 2015, Karin began caring for and loving the children of Krista and Jordan Doyle: Presley, Ava, and Christian.
+In 2015, Karin began caring for and loving the children of Krista and Jordan Doyle: Preslie, Ava, and Christian.
 She loved them like they were her own grandchildren.

 Karin was an active member of the Albert Lea Seventh-day Adventist Church.
 There she served in children’s ministry and enjoyed sharing her love for her Lord and Savior with the children.
 A highlight of her year was the week-long annual Adventist camp meetings held in Hutchinson, MN.